Dog Adoption Day - project of fourth graders Venture By Galit Zamler

 In this session, students learned about the SWOT model and also discussed various clauses about their venture.

-After clarification about the upcoming Dog Adoption Day that various associations organize, the entrepreneurial team has defined what will be successful for them: the adoption of at least two dogs.
+After clarification about the upcoming adoption event that various associations organize, the entrepreneurial team has defined what will be successful for them: the adoption of at least two dogs.

 Added values from the venture: